Prashantkry/DBMS_Notes/2Constraints.md

 	);

 Foreign Key
+	Basically it is a relationship manager b/w 2 table.
 	FK refers to PK of other table.
 	Each relation can having any number of FK.
 	CREATE TABLE ORDER (